motuzj/ct-teletext-viewer/README.md

 # ČT Teletext Viewer

-ČT Teletext Viewer allows you to view teletext content in your terminal.
-It supports interactive mode and the use of options.
+ČT Teletext Viewer allows you to view teletext content interactively in your terminal.

 ## Installing